orey/papers/docs/articles/mbse-vs-ea.md

   * The new framework is generally based on a tool implementation with the metamodel; Generally, not everyone has access to the tool, which makes the adoption of the framework difficult for many users;
   * There will always be experienced people that saw that the new framework is not working well (generally bringing semantic confusion) and that will keep on using standard  methodologies and tools, that proved to be efficient and *helpful* in projects.

 This word is very important: helpful.
-The modeling aims to *help* architects to build better systems, not to glorify the ego of the gurus.
+The modeling framework aims to *help* architects to build better systems, not to glorify the ego of the gurus.

 The path of creating a new framework with a new metamodel is very dangerous and always ends badly, so we do not recommend it at all.
 It is a waste of time, energy and brains.